2b-t/realsense-ros2-docker/ReadMe.md

 ```shell
 $ realsense-viewer
 ```
 Turn on the camera inside the application, see if you can see a three-dimensional image.
-Finally we can **launch the ROS2 wrapper**
+Finally we can **launch the ROS 2 wrapper**
 ```shell
 $ ros2 launch realsense2_camera rs_launch.py pointcloud.enable:=true
 ```